jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: Is there a distinction between Keyword Text and Keyword Powers?
 I ask because [Dark Phoenix's](/r/VS2PCG/wiki/rules-insert#wiki_dark_phoenix_.28sc.29) **Deconstruct the Universe** can disable Keyword Text, but she doesn't disable **Flight** or **Range** when doing so.

-A: In this case, **Flight** and **Range** are just two specific exceptions of Keywords that are not affected by **Deconstruct the Universe**.
-So, there is not a meaningful distinction between "Keyword Powers" and "Keyword Text".
+A: There is a slight distinction between "Keyword Text" and "Keyword Powers."
+"Keyword Powers" include all non-Superpower

-^(Source: Chad Daniel)

 # Invisible
 This character doesn’t protect characters and can attack protected characters.